 Today we’re explaining to you all about using stock photos for social media to grow your business!

 Social media marketing –when done right– is a powerful tool to get more people to discover your brand, products, or services.
 Photos (the perfect photos) play a big part in achieving it.

 So if you are a solopreneur, small business owner, or if you got asked to manage a company’s social media accounts or social media marketing strategy and you have no idea where to start, we got your back!

 We’ll walk you through this whole thing, from where to find social media images to which ones to select to how to use them wisely.

 Our Fictional Case: The Little Coffee Shop around the Corner

-To further clarify who can benefit from this, we are going to imagine there is a coffee shop, a typical cozy, familiar place around the corner.
+To further clarify who can benefit from this, we are going to imagine there is a coffee shop, a typical cozy, familiar place around the corner, owned by an eager senior lady who is finally realizing her dream of owning her own coffee establishment.
+(She is the perfect example of what modern senior stock photos are about!)

-One day a young patron is snapping selfies on his iPhone, and later mentions the owner he tried to tag the shop in a photo of him having coffee, to share with his friends, and he couldn't because the shop is not on social media.
+One day a 30-something patron is snapping selfies on his iPhone —just like a Millennial would do--, and later mentions to the owner he tried to tag the shop in a photo of him having coffee, to share with his friends, and he couldn't because the shop is not on social media.

 This sparked interest in the owner, as she saw an opportunity to grow her business.
 Despite not being a big fan of tech, she does have a personal Facebook account (to share pictures of her family and cute cat videos) and knows how hashtags and other basic social media tools work.
 So she's now wanting to put the Coffee Shop on Facebook, Instagram, and every other main social network, to give it a go.